-Simply follow the "AOSP Build Instructions" guide.
-You will be running your own build on your phone, with full access and freedom to do what you want.
+With Open Devices, that's easy.
+Follow the "AOSP Build Instructions" guide and you will be running your own build of the latest Android version on your phone, with full access and freedom to do what you want.

 You might already be familiar with Android device development, but working with Sony devices is way more pleasant than you're used to.

-We provide device trees on GitHub right out of the box, give you an up-to-date build guide, and all the needed binaries.
+We provide device trees on GitHub right out of the box for AOSP, give you an up-to-date build guide, and all the needed binaries.

 The process is pretty simple:

 Et voilà, that's all there is to it.
 The build guide should get you up to speed.

 Follow the News feed to keep up with new developments.